 The next best use case is a "Start-to-Finish" of the discovery process.

-This "Start-to-Finish" entails valdating:
+This "Start-to-Finish" entails validating:

-The hashing functionality to derive the urn for look-up from the specification, the party ID, and the schema ID.
+The hashing functionality to derive the URNN for look-up from the specification, the party ID, and the schema ID.

 Executing the DNS NATPR lookup and extracting the relevant SMP URI.